This pretty alternative to a boring laundry hamper is so fun and unique! Learn how to build a DIY hamper with this step by step tutorial.

 This DIY laundry hamper tutorial post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-Materials for DIY hamper:
+Materials to make a DIY laundry hamper:

 - 1/2″ 4×8 sheet of plywood